Board-Ape/open_food_trucks/README.md

 npm start
 ```

-If there are more than 10 open food trucks a prompt will appear
+If there are more than 10 open food trucks a prompt will appear.
+Please respond accordingly.

 ## Contributors